Over 33 lakh children in India malnourished, 17.7 lakh of them severely malnourished: govt data | Health

 New Delhi is not too far behind.
 The combined number of SAM and MAM children in the national capital is 1,17,345 (1.17 lakh) with 20,122 MAM and 97,223 SAM children.

-it is extremely important to recognize malnutrition early and to institute appropriate therapy to prevent worsening of malnutrition, said Anupam Sibal, group medical director, and senior pediatrician, Apollo Hospitals Group.
+it is extremely important to recognise malnutrition early and to institute appropriate therapy to prevent worsening of malnutrition, said Anupam Sibal, group medical director and senior paediatrician, Apollo Hospitals Group.

-Manish Mannan, head of department, pediatrics, and neonatology, Paras Hospitals, added that children with severe acute malnutrition need to be treated with specialized therapeutic diets alongside the diagnosis and management of complications during in-patient care.
+Manish Mannan, head of department, paediatrics and neonatology, Paras Hospitals, added that children with severe acute malnutrition need to be treated with specialised therapeutic diets alongside the diagnosis and management of complications during in-patient care.

 It is important, he stressed, to assess any associated illness alongside treatment of malnutrition.
-Sometimes there is an underlying illness that is responsible for malabsorption, a renal disorder, or even diseases like diabetes and tuberculosis which may lead to malnutrition.
+Sometimes there is an underlying illness which is responsible for malabsorption, a renal disorder or even diseases like diabetes and tuberculosis which may lead to malnutrition.

-The last available figure of malnourished children is from NFHS-4 (National Family Health Survey) in 2015-16 according to which 38.4 percent of children under five years are low height-for-age and 21 percent wasted or low weight-for-height in India.
+The last available figure of malnourished children is from NFHS-4 (National Family Health Survey) in 2015-16 according to which 38.4 per cent children under five years are low height-for-age and 21 per cent wasted or low weight-for-height in India.
 NFHS-5, released in December last year, which gave figures for 22 states and UTs also presented a grim scenario and showed that malnutrition increased among children in 2019-20 from 2015-16 in 22 states and UTs.

-Also, India has slipped to the 101st position in the Global Hunger Index (GHI) 2021 of 116 countries, from its 2020 position of 94th, and is behind its neighbors Pakistan, Bangladesh, and Nepal.
+Also, India has slipped to 101st position in the Global Hunger Index (GHI) 2021 of 116 countries, from its 2020 position of 94th and is behind its neighbours Pakistan, Bangladesh and Nepal.

-To tackle the high persistence of malnutrition in the country, the Centre launched the Poshan Abhiyan program in 2018 to reduce low birth weight, stunting and undernutrition, and anemia among children, adolescent girls, and women.
+To tackle high persistence of malnutrition in the country, the Centre launched the Poshan Abhiyan programme in 2018 to reduce low birth weight, stunting and undernutrition and anaemia among children, adolescent girls and women.

 According to Census 2011, there are over 46 crore children in the country.